smallangi/AllAboutUnstructuredData/DocumentTranslation/Readme.md

         * You can also leverage Power Apps, as long as the files are stored in OneDrive.

-##########
 ## Solution Approach

-We took the following approach and all the code is shared in this repository.
+We followed the approach outlined below and have shared all the code in this repository:
 ![Document Translator solution approach](images/document-translator-workflow.jpg)

-Both the functions get [triggered using an event subscription from the storage container.](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-python)
+Both the functions are [triggered using an event subscription from the storage container.](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-python)

 ## Document Convertor Function

-we have two options here.
-One is based on PyMuPDF python package and another is based on pdf2image python package.
+There are multiple python packages that convert digital PDF to Scanned version of PDF.
+We have played with PyMuPDF and  pdf2image python packages.
+For each of those packages, we shared the code for Azure functions based on them.

-* pdf2image function requires docker as we need to install poppler utils which is not available as Python package.
-This function only supports converting the PDF document to scanned version
+* The pdf2image function requires Docker because we need to install Poppler utils, which is not available as a Python package.
+This function only supports converting the PDF document to a scanned version.
-* PyMuPDF based function has extensive functionality and configurable options.Following are the configurations
+* The PyMuPDF-based function has extensive functionality and configurable options.
+The following are the configurations available:
-    * "translatordocs_storage: "storage connecttion string for input and converted data",
+    * "translatordocs_storage": storage connection string for input and converted data.
-    * "pdf_conversion":"all OR scanned OR original or hybrid",
+    * "pdf_conversion": options include "all", "scanned", "original", or "hybrid".
-        * scanned : Create scanned version of the document.
-Name of the scanned file will have "--scanned" appended to original file.
+        * "scanned": creates a scanned version of the document.
+The name of the scanned file will have "--scanned" appended to the original file.
-        * oroginal: copy the original  the document
+        * "original": copies the original document.
+        * "hybrid":
+            * For pages with text-only data, create a file with the digital copy of the pages.
+The name of the text pages file will have "--textonlyPage" appended to the original file.
+Note that if the document has no pages with only text, this file will not be created.
+            * For pages with images or images and text, create a file with the scanned version of the pages.
+The name of the image pages file will have "--ImagePages" appended to the original file.
+Note that if the document has no pages with images, this file will not be created.
         * hybrid:
             * For pages with text only data, create a file with the digital copy of the pages.
 Name of the text pages file will have "--textonlyPage" appended to original file.
 Note that if the document has no pages with only text, this file will not be created.
-            * For pages with images or images and text, create a file with the scanned versio copy of the pages.
-Name of the image pages file will have "--ImagePages" appended to original file.
+            * For pages with images or images and text, create a file with the scanned version of the pages.
+The name of the image pages file will have "--ImagePages" appended to the original file.
 Note that if the document has no pages with images, this file will not be created.
-        * all: Create all of the above.
+        * "all": creates all of the above.
-    * "pdf_page_limit":"no of pages in one file for scanned version"
+    * "pdf_page_limit": the number of pages in one file for the scanned version.
-        * There is a limit of 40MB per file for Azure Document Translator. adjust this page number based on the type of PDF files you are dealing with
+        * There is a limit of 40MB per file for Azure Document Translator.
+Adjust this page number based on the type of PDF files you are dealing with.
-    * "output_container_name":"Output Container for converted documents"
+    * "output_container_name": the output container for converted documents.

 ### Note
 * Hybrid is the best option.
 This is because Translator can translate digital pages better than images as it can get the proper word block and full layout information.
-* As we are processing the original file page by page, we can create a mapping file that defines mapping of original document page to converted documen's pages(imagepages and textonlypages documents). we can use this mapping to stitch these documents and generate final translated document.
-We did not get to this.
-Hopefully we will get some time soon to take care of this.
+* As we process the original file page by page, we can create a mapping file that defines the mapping of the original document page to the converted document's pages (image pages and text-only pages documents).
+We can use this mapping to stitch these documents and generate the final translated document.
+However, we have not yet had the opportunity to take care of this.
+Hopefully, we will find some time soon to complete this task.

 ## Document Translator Function

-This is a simple function that takes a document and submits to translator service.
-Translator service stores the translated document to specified container.
+This is a simple function that takes a document and submits it to the Translator service.
+The Translator service stores the translated document in the specified container.
-Following are the configurations
+The following are the configurations:
 * "converteddocs_storage": "storage connecttion string for input documents",,
 * "translator_endpoint":"translator service endpoint",
 * "translator_key":"translator key",
 * "target_blob_url":"target blob url for translated output"

 ### Note
-* Currently we have hardcoded the target language.
-You can make it configurable option.
+* Currently, we have hardcoded the target language.
+You can make it a configurable option.
-* We are also leveraing auto language dectection by Translator service to identify source language.You get better accuracy if you can specify source language.[Refer this link] (https://learn.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/faq#should-i-specify-the-source-language-in-a-request)
+* We are also leveraging the auto-language detection by the Translator service to identify the source language.
+You can get better accuracy if you specify the source language.
+[Refer this link] (https://learn.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/faq#should-i-specify-the-source-language-in-a-request)
-* we generate multiple files when we are dealing with large documents as mentioned above.
-So you need to merge them into single file.
+* We generate multiple files when we are dealing with large documents, as mentioned above.
+Therefore, you need to merge them into a single file.

 ## Deployment

-To deploy this solution :
+To deploy this solution, follow these steps:
-1. Create Azure Translation Service.
+1. Create an Azure Translation Service.
-2. Create Storage account to store original, converted and translated documents
+2. Create a Storage account to store the original, converted, and translated documents.
-3. Create Azure functions based on the source code from this repository.
+3. Create Azure Functions based on the source code from this repository.
 [Refer to this article to create functions that leverage storage container's event subscription ](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-python)

 ## Contributors
 + Brandon Rohrer